 You “Jeroen?
 Wow, you took your time getting in touch, I thought you’d forgotten about me.
 What have you been up to the last three weeks?”

 Him “Sure.
 Can you remind me who I’m talking to again?
 I’ve had so many dates recently.
 Were you the one wearing makeup?”

 Russian men and romance

 Russian men approach dating with the brutal efficiency of a military campaign.
-Before you know it, your defences will be overrun and you’ll be annexed like the crimea.
+Before you know it, your defenses will be overrun and you’ll be annexed like the Crimea.
 Resistance is futile.

 4. Meeting your parents for the first time

 Dutch and Russian men take different approaches to meeting the parents of their partners for the first time.

 Your Dutch boyfriend will visit your parents empty handed.
 Bringing gifts, wine, or even a bottle of mineral water is seen as completely unnecessary.
 After all, your parents have the same access to shops as he does.
 Do warn your parents about Dutch directness.
 If he suggests to your mother that she should lose weight, or makes disparaging jokes about your country of origin, he’s only ‘telling it like it is’ and they shouldn’t take offense.

 Your Russian boyfriend will treat your parents with respect.
 He’ll bring along plenty to drink, and will proceed to get you and your father drunk while attempting to seduce your mother.
 “You are a, how we say in our country? a MILF”

 Don’t be upset by this.
 The Russian male must demonstrate his masculinity at all times, and actually, you should be proud of him for being so virile.